Top Tips for Visiting Santa’s Wonderland at Wayville 2023

 - Numerous selfie stops for photo fun

-- A free activity trail show-bag (with stops where the kids can scoop up reindeer food to take home for Christmas Eve, mail a letter to Santa, and meet Mrs Claus, have a photo with the Ice Maiden and more), and
+- A free activity trail show-bag (with stops where the kids can scoop up reindeer food to take home for Christmas Eve, mail a letter to Santa, and meet Mrs Claus, have a photo with the Ice Maiden and more – and a passport to be stamped at each station), and

 - Live Christmas stage shows and roving Christmas characters